Wondering how to file for divorce in Ohio? We cover everything you need to know about the process and how to get started.

 However, if you’re filing for an uncontested divorce (also called a dissolution of marriage) and your spouse lives in a different county, you can pick which county you file in.
 If neither spouse has lived in any Ohio county for the past 90 days due to a recent move, you may be able to file for a dissolution in any Ohio county.

 Forms required for an Ohio divorce differ for uncontested divorces (or dissolutions) and contested divorces.
-Additional forms will also likely be required when children are involved.
+Additional divorce forms will also likely be required when children are involved.
 That said, you can expect the following forms to be required at a minimum:

-For a contested divorce in Ohio, you’ll need to bring the necessary paperwork to the Court of Common Pleas for the county you live in.
+For a contested divorce in Ohio, you’ll need to bring the necessary divorce papers to the Court of Common Pleas for the county you live in.
 All 88 Ohio counties have a Court of Common Pleas, which is the court that hears general matters.
 Divorces are handled by the Domestic Relations Division of each court.

 For a dissolution of marriage, you can bring this paperwork to the Ohio county where either you or your spouse live.